mohammed90/caddy-pocketbase/README.md

 # Caddy PocketBase Module

-A Caddy module that integrates PocketBase as a Caddy application, allowing you to run PocketBase embedded in your Caddy server.
+A Caddy module that integrates [PocketBase](https://pocketbase.io/)([Repository](https://github.com/pocketbase/pocketbase)) as a Caddy application, allowing you to run PocketBase embedded in your Caddy server.

 ## Features